ZobairHussain/GstreamerWindowsBasicTutorials/README.md

 10. Run the project
 Run the project.
 It will play a video from net.
+Noe: Only first 4 tutorial will be build by this way.

 For detail guide please follow this https://github.com/ZobairHussain/GstreamerWindowsBasicTutorials/blob/master/Install%20GStreamer%20on%20Windows.pdf